Archiving for meetings and webinars

 - A particular archiving application is installed and configured for an account from the Zoom App Marketplace.

-- After archiving is enabled for the account, as per the configuration in your account-level settings, Zoom’s archiving agent joins internal meetings/webinars and collects the information accordingly.
+- After archiving is enabled for the account, as per the configuration in your account-level settings, Zoom’s archiving agent joins meetings/webinars and collects the information accordingly.

 - There are two ways to retrieve information about your archived artifacts: